The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 Our kids always enjoy playing in the sand here — there’s something about the wide beaches and gentle pace that helps everyone ease into vacation mode.

 For families, Uluwatu strikes a great balance between nature and comfort.
 You’ll find Western-style restaurants, delivery options via Grab, and plenty of kid-friendly places to stay, giving you the space to unwind and enjoy quality time together.
+This makes Uluwatu with kids a practical and flexible first stop on a longer Bali and Lombok itinerary.

 Want more family-friendly highlights? 👉See our Top 10 Things to Do in Bali with Kids.

-1.3 Things to Do in Uluwatu with Kids
+Things to Do in Uluwatu with Kids

 - 🏖️ Dreamland Beach – A wide, golden beach with soft sand and plenty of space to run around.
 Waves are strong, but it’s a beautiful spot to hang out and unwind at golden hour.